 - 1. The classroom teacher is the first line of student management.
 The philosophy of the school is to provide an optimum learning environment for all students.
 If a student continues inappropriate behavior and after several different teacher interventions are tried, an administrative discipline referral will be the next step.
 Teachers will use a Tier 1 intervention form to track minor discipline in the classroom.
 Tier 1 discipline is cumulative. - 2.
 Administrative Detention is assigned by administrators.
 Twenty-four-hour notice is given for parents to provide transportation and prompt pick-up.
 Failure to report to assigned detention will result in additional consequences.
-The purpose of detention is to put responsibility of behavior on the student so that self-discipline can be developed. - 3.
-In-School Suspension (ISS) is another more serious form of discipline.
-Students may be placed in ISS for continuous disruptive behavior or serious infractions of rules.
-ISS is designed to allow students to remain in school so that their educational process is not interrupted.
+The purpose of detention is to put responsibility of behavior on the student so that self-discipline can be developed.

+3. In-School Intervention (ISI) is another more serious form of discipline.
+Students may be placed in ISI for continuous disruptive behavior or serious infractions of rules.
+ISI is designed to allow students to remain in school so that their educational process is not interrupted.

-Students in ISS are isolated from their peers and must remain in the ISS room for part of or the entire school day.
+Students in ISI are isolated from their peers and must remain in the ISI room for part of or the entire school day.
 Students are under the direct supervision of a classified employee of the school district during this period of time.
-Students are expected to complete their assignments in ISS.
-If a student fails to finish the assignments, he/she may receive additional time in ISS.
-If a student is disruptive while assigned to ISS, additional days of ISS or out of school suspension will be considered.
+Students are expected to complete their assignments in ISI.
+If a student fails to finish the assignments, he/she may receive additional time in ISI.
+If a student is disruptive while assigned to ISI, additional days of ISI or out-of-school suspension will be considered.

-4. Out of School Suspension (OSS) from school is a disciplinary procedure used if the above procedures are ineffective.
-A student can be suspended for 10 days without appearing before the Muscogee County School District Discipline Tribunal.
-The principal may call a tribunal hearing, if he/she feels the situation warrants or suspension is beyond ten school days.
+- 4. Out of School Suspension (OSS) from school is a disciplinary procedure used if the above procedures are ineffective.
+A student can be suspended for 1 days without appearing before the Muscogee County School District Discipline Tribunal.
+The principal may call a tribunal hearing if he/she feels the situation warrants or suspension is beyond ten school days.
 A student may also be suspended from school for any serious infraction of rules and regulations.
-A suspended student must request make up school work.
-Work requested, by student, but not picked up, or incomplete upon return will receive a "0."

-5. If rules are broken on days before holidays or summer break, students will receive consequences upon returning to school.
+A suspended student must request make-up school work from the teachers and work may be orovided at the teacher's discretion.
+Work requested by student but not picked up or incomplete upon return will receive a "0." - Parent/Student meetings are required for all OSS (Out of School Suspensions).
+The Administrative Team will schedule the meetings with the parent and student.
+Both will be required to attend. - 5.
+If rules are broken on days before holidays or summer break, students will receive consequences upon returning to school.